Buffalo Chicken Dip

 What to eat with buffalo chicken dip?

 I go with celery sticks, sliced bell pepper, and broccoli florets when I want to keep it low carb.
-For something crunchier, pork rinds or keto crackers are my favorites.
-I've also served this alongside air fryer chicken wings for a full buffalo spread, and that combo is hard to beat.
-One thing I started doing recently is scooping it into a halved avocado for a buffalo chicken stuffed avocado.
+For something crunchier, pork rinds or keto nachos are my favorites.
+I've also served this alongside buffalo wings for a full buffalo spread, and that combo is hard to beat.
+One thing I started doing recently is scooping it into a halved avocado.
 Sounds weird, but the creaminess of the avocado with the spicy dip is really good.

 Can I use canned chicken?